Table of Contents

 Usually, SPIF incentives involve cash.
 But you can offer non-monetary rewards such as gift coupons, birthday gift cards, show tickets, membership, vacation, etc. For non-monetary rewards, gifts and incentives platforms like Xoxoday can be of immense help as they provide a plethora of choices, ease of sending incentives, and keeping a tab on redemption.

 There are a few downsides to SPIFs as well.

-- It promotes competitive dynamics, which can get toxic.
+- It promotes competitive dynamics, which can get toxic and foster toxicity in the workplace.
 Some reps can use underhanded tactics to outcompete their peers.